-What does a Lighting Camera Operator do?
+What is a Lighting Camera Operator?

 A Lighting Camera Operator, also known as a Director of Photography (DP) or Cinematographer, is a crucial member of the Camera Department on a film crew.
 They are responsible for operating the camera during filming and overseeing the lighting setup to capture high-quality visuals that align with the director's vision for the project.